My brick of a book has been out for nearly 6 weeks and I ain’t stopping yet.

 I have toured the country as far as our marketing budget would take us.
 We started with popping corks in London, and Mel C came to the launch party (which personally was my DREAM COME TRUE).
 Honestly, if you’d told me that I would write a book that’d be yellow and look like a sunflower, and that a Spice Girl would come to the launch party of it to congratulate me and tell me that she thinks ‘it’s pretty good!’ when I was 12 years old, I would’ve fainted.

 Then Team OPEN threw a load of hola hoops on the astro turf on the top of the yellow open top bus and flung our favourite books on and wodges of pamphlets, leaflets and zines from the many charities, organisations and contributors featured in the book itself to have aboard the lower deck too.
 We loaded our polaroid cameras with film and headed out on the open road.
 It was exhilarating, ridiculous, hilarious, beautiful and FUN.
 We went to Margate, London’s Women of The World Festival, Hull’s Women of The World Festival, visited schools in Yorkshire, Blackburn, Glasgow, Salford & Wolverhampton, popped by a bookshop for a signing in Nottingham and generally had the best chats with young people in each and every place.
-We laughed, we talked about everything from heartbreak to grief to planting trees.
+We laughed, we cried, we talked about everything from heartbreak to grief to planting trees.
 We sung to our favourite tunes and swapped playlists, we recorded chat and discussions for the Open podcasts.
 I will never forget those ten days ever.
 I learnt so much from everyone I met and I thank Team Open, because it was a real team effort.
 Driving around in a bus that goes no more than 35mph wrapped in blankets (cos it’s pretty cold up north, apparently) was knackering but truly, truly amazing.

 I’ve complied some OPEN FAQs that have come up since launch: